The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Karen Fedorko Sefer of Sea

 Best bang-for-your-buck hotel

 The Penthouse Suite at The House Hotel Karakoy has great views and a great price: At 800 euros, it‘s about 80 percent less expensive than comparable suites at other hotels.
 Your stay includes breakfast, VAT taxes, and a complimentary dinner on their rooftop restaurant with exceptional views.

 Restaurants the locals love

 In the trendy Karakoy neighborhood, Karakoy Lokantasi is a small local eatery in a historic building decorated with beautiful turquoise tiles.
-The menu changes every day, but be sure to try the manti (ravioli stuffed with meat) if it’s on the menu.
+The menu changes every day, but be sure to order the manti (ravioli stuffed with meat) if it’s on the menu.

 For fresh fish dishes, locals love Eftalya Restaurant, an airy spot right on the banks of the Bosphorus.
 The sea bass or the fish of the day are always sublime, but be sure to order the kalkan if it’s in season.

 Restaurant worth the splurge

 Tugra Restaurant, at the Ciragan Palace Kempinski Hotel, serves a wide array of traditional Ottoman dishes in a romantic setting fit for a sultan (jackets required, of course).
-For unforgettable views of the Bosphorus and an intimate setting, I can reserve one of the three tables on the balcony.
+For unforgettable views of the Bosphorus and an intimate setting, Karen can reserve one of the three tables on the balcony.

 What to See and Do

 The Rustem Pasa Mosque, on a small side street near the Spice Bazaar, features the most beautiful Iznik tiles in the city.
 It’s very much off the radar and should be near the top of your list.

 The Kilic Ali Pasa Hammam is a 16th-century Turkish bath designed by Mimar Sinan, the master architect of the Ottoman Empire.
 It is the perfect place to partake of this ancient tradition in a stunning historic setting.
 Check the schedule before going to the hammam, as men and women are allowed to enter at different times; reservations are suggested.
 (Hurrem Sultan Hammam, in the Old City, is another 16th-century bath also designed by Mimar Sinan; here, men and women can bathe at the same time in different sections.)